Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Path Contraction Categories

 \section{Path Contraction Categories}

 We now consider pathing constraints, using relations between a choice of input and output decomposition to specify the ways in which a morphism decomposes.
-A more detailed discussion is given in \cite{Wilson2022QuantumLocality}, however, for the purposes of this paper we will only need to address a primitive form of pathing constraint of interest in a variety of protocols in the field of quantum information processing.
-For any relation $\tau$ we can define a set of processes $\mathcal{E}_{path}(\tau)$ and we say that if and only if there exist processes $1,2$ such that We say that $1,2$ serve as a \textit{witness} for the satisfaction of the pathing constraint by $\phi$.
-The intuition is that the relation $\tau$ serves to specify the systems between which it is permitted that there may be directed paths, indeed the decomposition above forbids the presence of a directed path from the bottom-right object to the top-left object.
-Whilst the above form is the most common considered in quantum information processing, we will more often be concerned with pathing constraints which naturally arise in the following form which entails the following decomposition
+A more detailed discussion is given in \cite{Wilson2022QuantumLocality}, however, for the purposes of this paper we will only need to address a primitive form of pathing constraint of interest in the foundations of quantum information processing \cite{Eggeling2002SemicausalSemilocalizable}.
+We say that if and only if there exist processes $1,2$ such that In this sense, the processes $1$ and $2$ serve as a witness for the satisfaction of the pathing constraint by $\phi$.
+Whilst the above form is the most common considered in quantum information processing, we will more often be concerned with pathing constraints of the following form which entails the following decomposition